Sign in As:

 • logo or community name.

-All points should be maximally concise, without long formulations.
+All points should be as concise as possible, without lengthy wording.

 Schedule

-Suitable for groups with regular activities, events, or columns.
+Suitable for groups with regular activities, events, or rubrics.

 • heading: "Activity Schedule" / "Weekly Schedule";